 If you want a more formal meal head to one at least a dozen restaurants at Asiatique, including these favorites:

-Kodang Talay is one of the few nicer Thai restaurants at Asiatique.
+- Kodang Talay is one of the few nicer Thai restaurants at Asiatique.
 The theme, seafood, works perfectly given the location, and in fact, the location is perfect as it’s right on the waterfront.
-The restaurant serves up classic Thai seafood dishes, including braised whole fish, tom yum gung and fried fish cakes.
-There are also lots of non-fish dishes, including stir-fried vegetables and omelettes and noodles.
+The restaurant serves up classic Thai seafood dishes, including braised whole fish, tom yum gung, and fried fish cakes.
+There are also lots of non-fish dishes, including stir-fried vegetables and omelets and noodles.

 03 of 03